aws-samples/aws-builders-fair-projects/reinvent-2019/doodlechallenge/README.md

 ### Q:  What is Machine Learning?
 A:  Machine Learning is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.

-### Q:  How long did it take to produce Google Challenge?
+### Q:  How long did it take to produce Doodle Challenge?
-A:  The developers spent around six weeks conceptualizing and implementing Google Challenge.
+A:  The developers spent around six weeks conceptualizing and implementing Doodle Challenge.

 ### Q:  Can I reuse this code in my own project?
 A:  Yes you can!
 The demo uses licensed fonts and images that we have excluded.
 You will need to use your own licensed fonts and images.